 1.6.6 The Investment Advisor has documented a succession plan and a business continuity plan that is reviewed and tested periodically.

-Practice 2.1 – An investment time horizon has been identified for each investment objective of the client.
+Practice 2.1 – Identify an investment time horizon for each investment objective of the client.

 2.1.1 Sources, timing, distribution, and uses of cash flows are documented.